Values Statement

 Bridging

-HackSoc’s primary chat platform is Slack.
-While it is not perfect, we have not yet found a suitable alternative.
-A summary of the alternatives as well as their pros and cons can be found here.
-We additionally have two other main chat platforms, that are bridged to various channels on Slack.
+HackSoc’s primary chat platform is Discord.
+It’s not perfect, but no platform is.
+A summary of the alternatives as well as their pros and cons can be found on our wiki.
+We have two other chat platforms, Slack and IRC, that are bridged to various channels on Discord.

-Additionally, we have a few IRC channels: irc#hacksoc is bridged to slack#general, irc#hacksoc-bottest is linked to slack#bot-testing, and irc#hacksoc-committee (a locked channel) is bridged to slack#committee (a private channel).
-These channels are mostly used by alumni, and also contain Mathison, a bot that makes things easier for people on irc, which can be found here.
+Additionally, we have a few IRC channels: irc#hacksoc is bridged to discord#general, irc#hacksoc-bottest is bridged to discord#beep-boop, and irc#hacksoc-committee (a locked channel) is bridged to discord#committee-sensitive (a private channel).
+The IRC channels are mostly used by alumni, and also contain Mathison, a bot that makes things easier for people on IRC, the source code for which can be found here.
+(Note: Mathison’s messages won’t currently show up on platforms other than IRC.)

 Content Warnings